ardencyio/ash/src/content/blog/markdown-styling.md

 language: "en"
 ---

-Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
+Wnat to submit an article and get full creditation?
+Here is a sample of some basic Markdown syntax that can be used when writing content in Markdown.

+Don't forget to share a logo/avatar and suggested tags too.

 ## Headings